LinuxForHealth/connect/IPFS.md

 # IPFS

 ## Overview
-pyConnect IPFS Support is an incubating feature.
+Connect IPFS Support is an incubating feature.
 IPFS is not integrated but is available for research purposes.

 ### Create Swarm Key for a private IPFS peer network
 ```shell